 Jean Collingwood MIDM, MCIM

-Jean is a fully qualified marketer with more than twenty years’ senior management experience in the not for profit sector.
-She has held many high-profile roles including being the First Chief Executive of national campaigning Charity the Drinkaware Trust, The first Chief Executive of Gold Medalists and Paralympic Sport, Great British Wheelchair Rugby.
+Jean is a fully qualified marketer with over twenty years of senior management experience in the not-for-profit sector.
+She has held many high-profile roles, including being the First Chief Executive of the national campaigning Charity, the Drinkaware Trust, and The first Chief Executive of Gold Medalists and Paralympic Sport, Great British Wheelchair Rugby.
 Other senior management roles have included Interim Director of Development for LAMDA ( London Academy Of Music and Dramatic Art) five years as Director of The Prince’s Trust, Interim Director of Public Affairs for Disability Charity, Leonard Cheshire, and Director of Fundraising and Marketing for The Princess Royal Trust for Carers where she managed two fundraising teams based in London and Glasgow.
-Her earliest career as recruitment specialist and trouble shooter for Barrringtons a global firm,and Suzaane Gary and Angela Mortimer London.
+Jean’s early career learning about life included roles as a recruitment specialist and troubleshooter for Barrringtons, Suzanne Gary and Angela Mortimer in London and the Middle East, as a Psychiatrist nurse, and acting as a mystery guest for a middle eastern Hotel Multimillionaire.

 Other appointments